Harrys-Ave/Earthquake-Time-Series-Forecasting-RNN/README.md

 # Results and Findings
 The LSTM with Semivariogram Analysis achieved the best performance, with an MAE of 19.39 days, slightly outperforming the baseline ARIMA model, which had an MAE of 19.40 days.
 This result suggests that while the added complexity of RNNs provides some improvement, earthquake forecasting remains a challenging task due to the inherent randomness and unpredictability of seismic events.

+# Full Thesis
+For a detailed description of the research process, methodology, and analysis, refer to the full thesis in the PDF file: Tilburg_University_DSS_Masters_Thesis_Earthquake Forecasting_S2023.pdf.

 # Dependencies
 Python 3.11